Yowie (chocolate): Relaunch

 Its early success in the US was partly attributed to being the only novelty-containing confectionery permitted for sale in the United States at the time.
 A longstanding ban in the US on such "surprise inside" chocolates as choking hazards meant direct competitor products were absent from the marketplace.
 Yowies were granted an exemption, as the chocolates with their internal capsules were made using a patented process; the process reduced the risks by making the inserts easily visible even with the chocolate still intact.
 Sales growth later slowed, with Kinder Surprise was allowed to enter the US in 2018, outperforming Yowie.
 Disputes with its contract manufacturer, Whetstone Chocolates and the Atlantic Candy Company resulted in litigation.
-Listed on the Australian Stock Exchange, Yowie Group ('YOW') saw their share price decline precipitously after making several revised revenue forecasts in 2018 and 2019, which predicted lowered earnings.
+Listed on the Australian Securities Exchange, Yowie Group' share price declined precipitously after making several revised revenue forecasts in 2018 and 2019, which predicted lowered earnings.
 From 2016, Yowie products were manufactured by Madelaine Chocolate Company of New York state.

 Yowie products returned to Australian and New Zealand retail shelves in April 2017.

 In 2018, Yowie had an animated series Yowasis narrated by Mel Gibson.
 It ran for seven episodes.

+In 2020 two new series had been announced, one series containing mini chocolate with a toy in a polybag.
+Also released a Gummy line called "Yowie gummies" which had a plastic animal resembling a Popular pet in the real world.

+Both Yowie Bites and Gummies were announced to be discontinued in 2022 for an unspecified reason.